Content note: This article contains a description of incestuous childhood sexual abuse.

 And then I say, “Ask me how I’m feeling.”

-[Feature Image: A black and white photo of a person’s face partially covered by a mask.
+[Feature Image: A black and white photo of a person’s face partially covered by a mask they hold up to their face.
+Their expression is serious.
+Behind them is a black background.
 Source: Sodanie Chea]